campustudio/vd-ct/README.md

 **GitHub Repository**: [https://github.com/campustudio/vd-ct](https://github.com/campustudio/vd-ct)

+> **⚠️ Production Note**: The live demo uses in-memory storage for serverless compatibility.
+For production deployments, use the MongoDB version for persistent, scalable storage.

 ## 📋 Project Overview

 This project fulfills the requirements of building a version-controlled key-value store with the following specifications: